Anxious wait for Puerto Rico as court mulls governorship

 In addition, critics allege he seized the governorship without following the law.
 A widely respected attorneys’ organization has accused Pierluisi of “hijacking” the constitution.

-Mario Juan, a 32-year-old food truck owner who took part in the massive protests, said he felt powerless that the issue is up to the court.
+Mario Juan, a food truck owner who took part in the protests, said he felt powerless that the issue is up to the court.

 “It’s already a victory that the people of Puerto Rico participated so actively,” he said, but “this will have an ending that will satisfy no one.”